 “Perhaps we have been cursed.
 Or perhaps the curse ... what?”

 For Rumpel was now staring at him.

 “Your outburst earlier.
 Yes,” Rumpel mused, rubbing his chin, “yes indeed.
 Granny’s sudden sympathy for me, her desire to talk to me ... quite unbelievable, that.
-Her willingness to join me to find who is responsible....
-Grumpy ... his courage facing me.
+Her willingness to join me to find who is responsible.... the Dwarf ... his courage facing me.
 None of these things are particularly remarkable ... they skirt the edge of remarkable without diving over it ...

 “... until now.”